DefinitelyUnlikely/MDocsR/README.md

 ### Passkeys

 The prototype used passwords as a means to login during testing.
 I started out with passwords for the rust version as well.
 As of currently, I am refactoring the application to instead use passkeys.
+As of now, the flow lacks a few features I want for my implementation to work out, mainly email sending.
+This is a feature I'll work on later and as such, the current way to register a user and a passkey isn't optimal.
+In any sense of the word.

 ## Improvements